airbytehq/airbyte/docs/architecture/configuration-data-model.md

 The basic flow will go as follows:

 * Insert credentials for a source.
-* Receive feedback on whether Dataline was able to reach the source with the given credentials.
+* Receive feedback on whether Airbyte was able to reach the source with the given credentials.
 * Insert credentials for a destination.
-* Receive feedback on whether Dataline was able to reach the destination with the given credentials.
+* Receive feedback on whether Airbyte was able to reach the destination with the given credentials.
 * Show intent to connect source to destination.
 * Receives schema of the source.
 * Selects which part of the schema will be synced.